SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 # Introduction

-**VGM-LAB Game Dev Studios** - *(an independant video game development company)* are facing a difficult challenge, with a number of their employees unable to have productive virtual **Teams** meetings due to several factors:
+**VGM-LAB Game Dev Studios** - *(an independent video game development company)* are facing a difficult challenge, with a number of their employees unable to have productive virtual **Teams** meetings due to several factors:

 **On-Site Colleagues** - <ins>Distracting Background Noises</ins>